Pizone-ai/RSSFlow-doc/docs/privacy/en.md

 The extension only makes network requests in these cases:
 1. Fetching content updates from your added RSS feeds
 2. If you enable AI summarization:
-   - Sending article content to selected AI service (OpenAI/Gemini/SiliconFlow) for summary generation
+   - Sending article content to selected AI service (OpenAI/Gemini/SiliconFlow) for article content summarization
    - AI services usage is subject to their respective privacy policies

 ## Data Security